Not even looking into the mirror at an angle will show you whose doing this is.

-Upon locating what would've been the source of the boulders falling down, the hero not only finds their-self without an answer as to why rocks rained on them, but now the boulders have simply stopped.
+Nope!
+Upon locating what would've been the source of the boulders falling down, the hero not only finds themselves without an answer as to why rocks rained on them, but now the boulders have simply stopped.

 Enter Guerrilla Boulders, a form of obstacle in video games.
-Commonly being boulders, balls of snow, or even mook attacks coming from off screen, these obstacles ruthlessly attack the playable character until the player is close enough, in which case the obstacle simply has disappeared, despite nothing being done to remove it.
-At least two conditions for this YKTTW
+Commonly being boulders, balls of snow, or even mook attacks coming from off screen, these obstacles ruthlessly attack the playable character until the player is close enough to the source, at which point the obstacle simply disappears without explanation.
+Usually at least two of the following conditions are in play:

 - The obstacle activates on coincidence.
 It is never a constant obstacle that happens as a natural part of the environment.
 If the boulders are going to fall, you have to just happen to be in the way.

 - You cannot see why the obstacle happens.
 Is someone tossing the boulders down?
 Are natural forces at work during this?
 Is there a reason why this only happens when you're in the way?
-You don't ever find out the exact cause.
+You can never find out the exact cause.